8xhRD1LnczvxwQUU/GitHubRepositoryName1/automatingworkflow.rst

 	#.	we are connecting to GitHub, so click the ``Connect to GitHub`` button;
 	#.	(if we are not logged into our GitHub account, then we may be prompted to sign into GitHub;)
 	#.	we are directed to the GitHub connection consent screen.
 Click the ``Authorize readthedocs`` button, the page will redirect to https://readthedocs.org;

+			ReadTheDocs wants to have certain access to our GitHub account to be able to grab content and monitor the repositories via web hooks, etc.

 	#.	click on the name badge (top-right) to get to the ReadTheDocs account homepage;
 	#.	click the ``Import a Project`` button;
 	#.	we may be prompted to ::